Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization: Analysis

 \subsection{VSPO v.s.
 Other RL Algorithms}

-The training reward and eval reward of both RL algorithm are show in Firure \ref{fig:po}.
+The training reward and test set metric of both RL algorithm are show in Firure \ref{fig:po}.

-VSPO achieved the best performance based on rewards on the training and validation sets.
+VSPO achieved the best performance based on rewards on the train set and reference answer pass rate on the test sets.
 As the number of training steps increases, PPO gradually converges to the same level as VSPO and GRPO on training set.

-Among all RL algorithms, VSPO was the first to receive the best validation reward, this indicates that filling in samples that cannot be helpful for learning through value-based sampling makes the model more focused on high-value samples, which helps to increase convergence speed and achieve better performance.
+Among all RL algorithms, VSPO was the first to receive the best test metric performance, this indicates that filling in tasks that cannot be helpful for learning through value-based sampling makes the model more focused on high-value tasks, which helps to increase convergence speed and achieve better performance.